-This is how you do it in WordPress:
+This is how you do it in WordPress (or something very alike):

 Make sure that the image you want to use for your Twitter Card is at least 280px x 150px.

-Unfortunately, through my research, I also discovered that Yoast-SEO Plugin is only designed to work with WordPress (as far as I read).
+Unfortunately, through my research, and as of day I created this post, I also discovered that Yoast-SEO Plugin is only designed to work with WordPress.

 I use Weebly as my blog platform, and at this point there is no available plugin to automatically create the Twitter Cards on my blog posts, so it has to be done manually.

 Weebly is an amazing platform, and the cost of using and hosting a blog with them is incredibly low, compared to any other blog platform.
-However, since they are not a 100% blog-dedicated platform, there are certain limitations, though they are growing and making great additions every day!
+However, since they are not a 100% blog-dedicated, there are certain limitations on what's available, though they are growing and making great additions every day!

 For me, not having an available plugin that automatically adds Twitter Cards to my blog posts is not a strong-enough factor to leave them, because pretty much everything they do not offer within their platform, I can easily get through free third party apps.

-Even though I wasn't able to find a Twitter Card plugin that works with Weebly, after several attempts, trials, and errors, I finally figured out a 2 super easy ways to add the Twitter Cards to my blog post on Weebly.
+Even though I wasn't able to find a Twitter Card plugin that works with Weebly, after several attempts, trials, and errors, I finally figured out 2 super easy ways to add the Twitter Cards to my blog posts.
 It took me forever to find a way around it, so I decided to write this post to show you how to do it, so here it goes: